 7. Indochinese Tiger

-The Indochinese Tiger amazes most people who lay eyes on it with its beautiful skin, along with its luring eyes and strong but dignified behaviour.
+The Indochinese Tiger amazes most people who lay eyes on it with its beautiful skin, along with its luring eyes and strong but dignified behavior.
 It is a heavily protected species, however, due to its status as an endangered animal.

 COMMONLY FOUND IN: Thailand, Cambodia, Laos, Myanmar, and Vietnam